 - a.
-Develop Opportunity Sites identified and designated for retail use in sections 16 33 to provide approximately 24,000 sq.m of new retail floorspace; - b.
+Develop Opportunity Sites identified and designated for retail use in sections 16 - 33 to provide approximately 24,000 sq.m of new retail floorspace; - b.
 Create a new anchor retail development at South Grove to increase footfall to the western end of the High Street; - c.
 Require the provision of 'larger' modern retail units within any extension to 'Selborne Walk Shopping Precinct'; - d.
-Resist the loss of any retail floorspace within the Selborne Walk 'Shopping Precinct'; For any floorspace within the The Selborne Walk 'Shopping Precinct' to change use from A1 retail the Council will require the applicant to demonstrate: - i. that the proposed use is capable of attracting a significant number of shoppers/visitors to the centre;
+For any floorspace within the The Selborne Walk 'Shopping Precinct' to change use from A1 retail the Council will require the applicant to demonstrate: - i.
+That the proposed use is capable of attracting a significant number of shoppers/visitors to the centre; - ii.
+That there is an overriding need (as justified by evidence) for the proposed use or activity in the centre;

-- ii. that there is an overriding need (as justified by evidence) for the proposed use or activity in the centre; - iii. how the proposed use contributes to the Council's regeneration objectives, aspirations and priorities of Walthamstow Town Centre; and - iv. how the proposed use will contribute to the vitality and viability and shoppers' experience of the shopping centre and Walthamstow town centre generally. - e.
+- iii.
+How the proposed use contributes to the Council's regeneration objectives, aspirations and priorities of Walthamstow Town Centre; and - iv.
+How the proposed use will contribute to the vitality and viability and shoppers' experience of the shopping centre and Walthamstow town centre generally. - e.
 Encourage retail uses located on the periphery of the of the centre (within the AAP boundary but outside of designated frontages) to locate in the retail hub of the centre; - f.
-Encourage the re-use of vacant units within the centre, particularly in the 'St James Street Quarter'; - g.
-Resist the sub-division of larger units within the Primary Shopping Frontage and 'Shopping Precinct'; and - h.
-Promote, support and enhance the development of Walthamstow Market; - Support the combining of units within the 'Shopping Precinct' in order to create 'larger' retail units in the town centre; and - j.
+Resist the sub-division of units within the Primary Shopping Frontage and 'Shopping Precinct'; - g.
+Promote, support and enhance the development of Walthamstow Market; - h.
+Support the combining of units within the 'Shopping Precinct' in order to create 'larger' retail units in the town centre; and - i.
 The Council will support the development of small (200sq.m or less) storage and distribution units within St James Street Quarter and storage space within an existing unit, for the purposes of collection and distribution of online goods, in the primary and secondary shopping frontages.